Chamoli, Uttarakhand

 Didna is a peaceful traditional village surrounded by terraced fields and mountain views

-Reach by afternoon and settle into a cozy homestay with warm hospitality and local food
+Reach by afternoon and settle into a cosy homestay with warm hospitality and local food

 Day 3